 3. Neuromuscular Scoliosis

-Of the three types of scoliosis, the cause of the spine curvature is due to other disorders such as muscular dystrophy and cerebral palsy.
-Trauma to the spinal cord is also a leading cause of this type of scoliosis.
+Of the three types, the cause of the spine curvature is due to other disorders such as muscular dystrophy and cerebral palsy.
+Trauma to the spinal cord is also a leading cause of this disorder.

-A visit with a scoliosis chiropractor would significantly help in the examination and detection of scoliosis.
-In many cases, ignore or late detection of scoliosis causes pain, discomfort, and anxiety, especially for older people.
+A visit with a scoliosis chiropractor would significantly help in the examination and detection.
+In many cases, ignore or late detection of the condition causes pain, discomfort, and anxiety, especially for older people.

 While some adapt well and feel little or very tolerable levels of pain, others deal with excruciating nerve impingements, ligament damage, and other health problems, including: